OpenINF/openinf.github.io/collections/_drafts/agent-forwarding.md

 other token.
 It also supports Secure Shell (SSH) by implementing the ssh-agent protocol.

-The traditional way to run _gpg-agent_ on Unix systems is by launching it at login time and using an environment variable (GPG_AGENT_INFO) to tell the other GnuPG modules how to connect to the agent.
+The traditional way to run _gpg-agent_ on \*nix systems is by launching it at login time and using an environment variable (GPG_AGENT_INFO) to tell the other GnuPG modules how to connect to the agent.
 However, correctly managing the startup and this environment variable is cumbersome, so a more straightforward